-Not all road trips keep you on the move, and with this one you’ll get proper time along the way to get to know each stopover.
-And ‘getting to know’ the west means off-grid adventures galore.
-Starting in Canada’s original national park, Banff offers hiking, biking, mountain-top views and high-impact scenery to keep you entertained for hours on end.
-Your days are then spent on the water in Jasper and Lake Louise — take to thrill-filled river rafting or canoeing on calm waters — and you’ll even ride on an ancient glacier.
-Savour the last bit of country-style life in Baker Creek before venturing to vibrant Vancouver, where you can explore the sights and sounds like a local.
+This road trip from Calgary to the coast gives you plenty of time to get to know each stop along the way.
+And getting to know western Canada means off-grid adventures galore.
+You’ll start in Banff, Canada’s original national park, with hiking, biking, mountain-top views and jaw-dropping scenery.
+You’ll spend days on end on the water in Jasper and Lake Louise – with thrill-filled river rafting and calm canoeing – even riding on an ancient glacier.
+After savouring the last bit of country life in Baker Creek, you’ll venture into vibrant Vancouver to explore the sights and sounds like a local.

 There aren’t many places that rival Canada’s West for car-stopping scenery.
 And few places have such dramatic peaks, parks and lakes.
 Before your coast-to-country drive, Vancouver gives you a burst of urban adventure and plenty of hustle and bustle.
-Then it’s time for you to hit the highway, and make your way east through mountains and past glistening waters.
+Then it’s time for you to hit the highway, and make your way east through the mountains and past glistening waters.
 You’ll meander your way through villages and valleys, and stop for stays in Penticton, Revelstoke, and the famed Banff and Whistler.
-Jam-packed full of opportunities for adventure, you’re sure to get your fill of what western Canada is all about.
+Jam-packed with chances for adventure, you’re most definitely get a taste of what western Canada is all about.

 Some images of California regularly make the postcards: crimson-coated Golden Gate Bridge, Santa Monica Pier, Carmel’s Lone Cypress, Yosemite’s waterfalls.
 And driving the long way from LA to San Francisco exposes every snapshot.